decision-press/bootstrapping-ai/pillar3-oi-si-equity/pillar3-oi-si-equity.md

 INTERACTION WITH OTHER PILLARS

-- Pillar 3 (OPBD):
+- pillar2-kernel:
-  OPBD may supervise, refine, or version this constructor and related patterns.
+  pillar2-kernel may supervise, refine, or version this constructor and related patterns.
-  Meta-questions about the architecture, epistemic drift, or system design belong under OPBD.
+  Meta-questions about the architecture, epistemic drift, or system design belong under pillar2-kernel.

 - Other pillars:
   This pillar may inform how other pillars handle language and input, but it does not replace their core purposes.
   For example:
-  - When Pillar 1 (community/site work) interacts with disadvantaged users, it may import Oi–Si equity patterns.
+  - When any pillar (community/site work) interacts with disadvantaged users, it may import Oi–Si equity patterns.
-  - When Pillar 2 discusses theology with marginalized voices, it may apply equity-aware reconstruction.
+  - When any allowed pillar discusses theology with marginalized voices, it may apply equity-aware reconstruction.

 VERSIONING

 This document is:
-Pillar 7 Constructor
+Pillar 3 Constructor
 Oi–Si Equity Layer
 Version: v1.0
 Status: Draft / Experimental